pegli/alloy-ti_touchdb/README.md

 Collections in alloy-ti_touchdb map to [TouchDB views](http://guide.couchdb.org/draft/views.html).
 Each model is associated with a design document that holds one or more views used to fetch collections of the model.
-In order to fetch collections in Alloy, you must specify the design doc name by changing the value of the `collection_name` property to the name of the design document.
-You can optionally specify the default view to use to fetch collections by adding a `views` property to the `adapter` object as well:
+In order to fetch collections in Alloy, you must specify the design doc name by changing the value of the `collection_name` property to the name of the design document and specify one or more views in the `views` property.
+Each view is defined as an object with a `name` and `map` property and an optional `reduce` property:

 ```javascript
   config: {